 The incisors which are the front teeth are used for biting and cutting the food, The canines are used for stabbing and holding, Lining the jaw are the premolars and the molars.

-As the mammal chews, its upper and lower molars fit together, crushing and grinding the food, There are animals which have the pointed canines, and the molars with sharp projections such as the lion, the tiger, and all the carnivorous.
+As the mammal chews, its upper and lower molars fit together, crushing and grinding the food, There are animals that have pointed canines, and molars with sharp projections such as the lion, the tiger, and all the carnivorous.

-There are animals which have the sharp incisors which are divided according to the number of the incisors in each jaw into the rodents and the lagomorphs.
+There are animals that have sharp incisors which are divided according to the number of incisors in each jaw into the rodents and lagomorphs.